airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.30_github.md

 within only one program, this is a good practice to keep in mind.

 This chapter will not go into details about how GNOME works.
-If you would like to know more, visit the GNOME developer web site at http://developer.gnome.org/.
+If you would like to know more, visit the [GNOME developer web site](https://developer.gnome.org/).
 This site contains tutorials, mailing lists, API documentation, and everything else you need to start programming in the GNOME environment.

 A Simple GNOME Program in Several Languages